 Option 3: Create a sequence with clips you want to keep

-Your unused clips ma include media you have rejected and therefore will not want to keep.
+Your unused clips may include media you have rejected and therefore will not want to keep.
 But your unused clips may also include alternative takes that you may want to use later on.
 This method allows you to keep unused clips with the exported project but leave out clips you know will never be used.

 Create a new sequence in your Premiere Pro project, then drag the clips you want to keep into this sequence.
-When you come to exporting the project make sure you select this sequence for export.
+When you come to export the project make sure you select this sequence for export.

 Do the same for your finished and exported video file.
 Create a sequence and import the video into that sequence.
 Again, ensure the sequence is selected when you export the project.